 Our doll collections offer a snapshot of London lives, and particularly London childhoods, over the last 400 years.
 They show skill and creativity, demonstrate changes in technology and taste, and reflect the cultures within which they were made and used.
 The materials may be different, but the human desire to play and entertain remains consistent over time.

 A communal toilet seat from the 12th century reveals the underside of life in medieval London.
-See it on display as part of our Secret Rivers exhibition.

 Discover your animal spirit with our beastly fun personality quiz!